malandrakisgeo/malandrakisgeo/README.md

 👋 Hey everyone!
 My name is George Malandrakis and I am a software developer.
 I was born and raised in Greece and I am currently settled in Sweden.

   I have a BSc in Computer Engineering and I study part-time for a second one in Mathematics.
 I have been interested in computer programming since my teen years, and work as a fulltime developer since 2018.
-I work as a fullstack dev, yet I have a predilection for the backend.
-My main programming language so far has been Java, and I've also engaged in several complex and interesting Javascript/Typescript projects as well.
+I work as a fullstack dev, focusing in Java.

-  Unlike other devs, I prefer to spend my spare time on activities such as socializing, reading history, discussing politics, creative writing, solving maths, and hit the gym when time allows it.
+  Unlike other devs, I prefer to spend my spare time on activities such as socializing, reading history, discussing politics, writing, solving maths, and hit the gym when time allows it.
 Yet I've lately developed a strong interest in system/kernel programming as well, and I spend some hours every weekend becoming better at it.

   I am not really interested in getting a new job, yet offers are always welcome, especially for work in Sweden or Norway.
 You can contact me via gmail (malandrakisgeo).
 You may use Greek, English, German, or Swedish.
-You may even use Norwegian, but I'll most likely reply in Swedish.